 Algorithm for Postpartum Headache

-.
-Examples of rare but dangerous headaches that require immediate medical attention include dural sinus thrombosis
+Examples of rare but dangerous headaches that require immediate medical attention include:

-.
-You may receive medication to bring your blood pressure down and/or medication to prevent seizures called magnesium sulfate.
+• Preeclampsia/Eclampsia: Your doctor will check your blood pressure and perform a urinalysis.
+If you have high blood pressure and protein in your urine, your doctor will treat you for preeclampsia/eclampsia.
+You may receive medication to bring your blood pressure down and/or medication to prevent seizures, called magnesium sulfate.
 If your symptoms don't resolve with the above treatment, then your doctor may recommend brain imaging.

-if you underwent an epidural for anesthesia during delivery.
+• Migraine/Tension/Spinal: After ruling out life-threatening causes of a postpartum headache, as well as serious medical conditions such as preeclampsia, the diagnosis of your headache at this point is probably a migraine or tension-type headache.
+Pain medication, fluids, and sleep will be recommended.
+One other diagnosis your doctor will consider if you underwent an epidural for anesthesia during delivery is a spinal headache.
 In the case of a spinal headache, your doctor would suggest intravenous fluids, caffeine, or even a blood patch.
-A blood patch entails a surgery in which your own blood is injected into the puncture site where your epidural was done to compress the hole, preventing any further spinal fluid leak.
+A blood patch entails a surgery, in which your own blood is injected into the puncture site where your epidural was done.
+This compresses the hole, preventing any further spinal fluid leak.

 What Should I Do?